 - 1. Navigate to the Enter access code parameter. - 2.
 Define a max.
 4-digit numeric code as an access code. - 3.
-Enter the access code again to confirm the code. - ► The 🗈-symbol appears in front of all write-protected parameters.
+Enter the access code again to confirm the code.

 The device automatically locks the write-protected parameters again if a key is not pressed for 10 minutes in the navigation and editing view.
 The device locks the write-protected parameters automatically after 60 s if the user skips back to the operational display mode from the navigation and editing view.